fauzaanu/teleminer/README.md

 ## The plan

-# Monitoring
+### Monitoring

 Each folder is an individual telegram account.

-Each account will have the following:
+- Each account will have the following:
-Avatars - Folder
+  - Avatars - Folder
-Username_logs - File (append)
+  - Username_logs - File (append)
-Bio_logs - File (append)
+  - Bio_logs - File (append)
-Phone_number_logs - File (append)
+  - Phone_number_logs - File (append)
-Name_logs - File (append)
+  - Name_logs - File (append)

-# Alerting
+### Alerting

 We will flag users who change their username, bio, phone number, or name.
-This will easily reveal people who are using telegram for other purposes.
+This will easily reveal people who are potentially using telegram for other purposes.

+### Usecases

+Information gathering for Money exchange groups and other potential places where people might get scammed.

-# Monitoring Locations
+### Monitoring Locations

 Monitor all groups, channels, and private chats.
 We could also create bait telegram channels to attract people to join and eventually monitor them.